Graeme Clark (doctor): Early life and education

 Clark was born in Camden, New South Wales, to parents Colin and Dorothy Clark.
 He has one younger sister.
+Clark was educated at Carey Baptist Grammar School, where he was later honoured with the 'Carey Medal' in 1997.
 Clark was educated at The Scots College and studied medicine at Sydney University.

 He specialized in ear, nose and throat surgery at the Royal National Throat, Nose and Ear Hospital and obtained a fellowship in 1964 from the Royal College of Surgeons, London.
 Clark returned to Australia where he became a Fellow of the Royal Australian College of Surgeons and in 1969 completed his PhD at the University of Sydney on "Middle Ear & Neural Mechanisms in Hearing and in the Management of Deafness".
 At the same time, he completed a Master of Surgery thesis on "The Principles of the Structural Support of the Nose and its Application to Nasal and Septal Surgery".

 In 1976, he returned to England to study at the University of Keele and learn more about speech science.